VityaSchel/scaffold/README.md

 # Scaffold

-NPX tool for me to easily scaffold new project, containing TypeScript config for modern ES, eslint with my favorite code style and Jest tests with ts support
+NPX tool for me to easily scaffold new project, containing TypeScript config for modern ES, eslint with my favorite code style and Jest tests with TS support.

+Moreover, this tool was scaffolded with itself!
+It tests itself automatically with Jest after each build by creating simple test project and testing Jest with Jest's test.

 This project is mostly for demonstrating which defaults I use, it is not intended to be used by anyone, simply because everyone has it's own preferences, so don't judge me for using X here.
 Though I'm still accepting any criticism that may help me improve this setup to work faster and better :)